 Activities : Birding, Child-Friendly, Hiking, Kayaking, Snorkeling, Triple/Quad Cabins

 Arrival by plane to San Cristóbal Island and transfer to La Pinta for introductions and lunch.

 Land at Punta Pitt on the eastern tip of San Cristóbal Island.
 The trail that ascends from the beach provides spectacular views of the shoreline.
 Observe two frigate species, plus a colony of bachelor sea lions.
 After the walk, if conditions are favorable, there is a chance to swim from the beach and snorkel by an islet.

-In the afternoon, disembark (wet landing) at a white coral beach for a short walk to observe the sea lions, mockingbirds, finches or enjoy the beach.
+In the afternoon, disembark at the white coral beach of Gardner Bay for a short walk to observe the sea lions, mockingbirds, finches and enjoy the beach.
 There is great snorkeling in this area; or choose to kayak or ride in the glass-bottom boat.

 Less than a quarter-of-a-square-kilometer in size, the tiny island of Sombrero Chino gets its name from its appearance: a Chinese hat.
-Lying just off the southeastern tip of San Salvador Island (James), this island, only formed fairly recently, makes a beautiful visit while exploring its 400-meter long trail, which begins at a crescent-shaped white sandy beach.
-Observe several species of shore birds along with marine iguanas, lava lizards, Galápagos penguins and sally lightfoot crabs.
-Experience excellent swimming and snorkeling opportunities with white-tipped reef sharks and tropical fish.
+This islet was formed fairly recently.
+Explore its 400-meter long trail, which begins at a crescent-shaped white sandy beach.
+The cove offers excellent swimming and snorkeling opportunities with the possibility of spotting white-tipped reef sharks and Galápagos penguins.